 Within 2 years after passing the Oral Screening Examination, the student must take the PhD Candidacy Examination.
 It is highly recommended, in consultation with the faculty advisor, that the student prepares a written proposal for a research program, which is to be given to the Doctoral Committee at least one week prior to the examination.
 The student must inform the Staff Graduate Advisor 3 weeks prior to the PhD Candidacy Examination of the time/date/place of the exam.
-The PhD Form II needs to be completed at the time of the exam:
+The PhD Form II, Advancement to Candidacy, will be submitted after the successful completion of the candidacy exam via Gradpoint Student Portal-https://ucsb-atlas.atlassian.net/wiki/spaces/GS/pages/18384093199/Advancement+to+Candidacy+Action